D-ESC/envcan/README.md

 # envcan
- Download data in bulk from Environmnet Canada Climate Website
+ Download data in bulk from Environment Canada Climate Website